 The School of History, Archaeology and Religion also runs a related MTh course in Military Chaplaincy.
 Please see the relevant course information page for more details.

-To offer knowledge and expertise to enable students to contribute more fully to their roles as chaplains through the development of intellectual competence and research skills, alongside deepening reflective practice and enhanced pastoral activity.
+The postgraduate qualifications in Chaplaincy Studies offer the knowledge and expertise to enable students to contribute more fully to their roles as chaplains through the development of intellectual competence and research skills, alongside deepening reflective practice and enhanced pastoral activity.

-- A postgraduate, post-experience course to the needs of chaplains
+- Postgraduate, post-experience qualifications directly tailored to the distinctive needs and ministry of chaplains

 - Provides the opportunity to meet and study with chaplains from other sectors

 - Delivered in an ecumenical collegiate environment where study, worship and reflection belong together

 - Integrates a multi-faith perspective in all teaching and discussion;

 - A three year-programme offered via four short residential schools per year with individually directed personal study

 There are several Pathways through the postgraduate qualifications in Chaplaincy Studies, including:

 - Higher Education